 - Do something bigger than yourself.
 Spend your moments building something that will outlast your last moment.

 - Do something good.
 Goodness is an infinite resource.
 You could spend every moment you are given doing something good and you would not displace an ounce of the goodness available to us all.
 Spending your moments building something good will help you accomplish something satisfying and bigger than you.

 - Don’t neglect yourself.
 Knowing that there is value in spending moments in rest.
 We can never be our best without moments of rest.
 Find your rhythm of rest and activity and live in it.

 - Don’t neglect others.
 We are relational at our core.
 Spending our moments investing into those around us, and allowing them to invest in us, enriches our lives and increases our perspective on how we should be spending our time.

 - Do one thing.
 In Gary Keller and Jay Papasan’s book “The One Thing”, they discuss the power of finding and doing the one thing that will have the greatest impact in that moment.
-Laying a strong foundation now, will lead to a strong house later.
-Resting now, will give you energy later.
-Working out now, will give you strength for when you need it.
-What is the one thing you can do now, that will have the greatest impact for yourself, your business, and your family.
+Laying a strong foundation now will lead to a strong house later.
+Resting now will give you energy later.
+Working out now will give you strength for when you need it.
+What is the one thing you can do now, that will have the greatest impact on yourself, your business, and your family?

 Time may not stop.
 The moments may not all have been spent well, and will likely not all be spent well.
 But those moments are no longer, or not yet, accessible to us.
 What we have is right now.